 By Cosette from KarsTravels

 The Gila Cliff Dwellings are a hidden gem landmark in New Mexico.
-You can find the national monument on a dead-end road, some 44 miles north of Silver City.
+The national monument is on a dead-end road, some 44 miles north of Silver City.
 Although it’s a long drive, it’s definitely worth your time.
 Gila Cliff Dwellings National Monument is a perfect stop on an Orlando to San Francisco road trip.

 The Mogollon built the cliff dwellings in the late 13th century.
-On the hike, the guide gives an excellent explanation of why the Mogollon people built them, how they built the ruins in the caves, and how life must have been like when the caves were occupied.
+On the hike, the guide explains why the Mogollon people built them, how they built the ruins in the caves, and what life must have been like when the caves were occupied.

 Georgia O’Keeffe Museum

 By Jessica Schmit from Uprooted traveler